Beati Paoli: I Beati Paoli (novel)

 Written by prolific author and journalist Luigi Natoli, "I Beati Paoli" was at first released split into 239 episodes, published between 6 May 1909 and 2 January 1910 by the daily newspaper Il Giornale di Sicilia.
-Divided into four main parts, the historical novel tells the story of the conflict between on the one hand an evil, greedy and ambitious Don Raimondo Albamonte, a Sicilian aristocrat, duke of Motta, and the main antagonist of the book, and, on the other hand, the sect of Beati Paoli, an amorphous, secret and when necessary violent organization of individuals committed to punish Don Raimondo for his crimes.
+Divided into four main parts, the historical fiction novel tells the story of the conflict between on the one hand an evil, greedy and ambitious Don Raimondo Albamonte, a Sicilian aristocrat, duke of Motta, and the main antagonist of the book, and, on the other hand, the sect of Beati Paoli, an amorphous, secret and when necessary violent organization of individuals committed to punish Don Raimondo for his crimes.
 In the words of scholar Rino Coluccello: "the action in the Beati Paoli is created by the conflict between good and bad characters".
 The novel is set in Sicily over a period of about 20 years, at the beginning of the 18th century.
 More precisely, the events narrated in the first part takes place in 1698.
 The second and third parts are set in the years 1713–1714, the fourth in 1718.